coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 Use observed trip instances in the existing data to generate a probability distribution of the EURO classes for a given trip.
 Then use a random number generator to assign a EURO class to the given trip instance.
 For example, if 70% of other trip instances were operated by a EURO3 class vehicle then there is a 70% chance that the random number generator would return a value that assigns a EURO3 to the trip instance without vehicle data.

+Addressing missing real-time observations, we assume that if a trip is missing real-time information

 Regarding the missing real-time information, the assumption was made that if it was not in the real-time trip updates data then the trip did not run for some reason.
 This introduces the posssibility that trips occurred but were not recorded.
 However, to remove this possibility we would need to assume all scheduled trips were operated and include them in the emissions total.
 As this model is based on observed trips rather than scheduled trips, this was deemed unnecessary.
 If the probability that a scheduled service did not run is lower than the probability of an unobserved trip occurring on the network then it would be worth considering changing the model to suit this scenario.

 ### Data Source Selection  TODO - incorporate into methodology as a validity/reporting check and to generate the scheduled UUIDs